Did you know that you can play tennis inside of Grand Central Station in NYC?

-Last week, I went to Grand Central Station in New York City.
-I entered via the old Campbell Apartment entrance, I took the elevator to the 4th floor, and I played some tennis.
+Last week, I went to Grand Central in the center of Manhattan.
+I took the elevator to the 4th floor, and then I played some tennis.

 Keep reading to learn more about my first experience playing tennis at Vanderbilt Tennis Club, the super-secret tennis court inside Grand Central Terminal.
 I’ll even tell you how you can get 30 minutes of court time — free thanks to a postcard I found in the lobby.

 Grand Central in Midtown Manhattan covers 48 acres and serves over 160,000 riders daily.
 (In case you’re wondering, among NYC stations, only Times Square Station has a higher ridership.)
 With its 44 platforms, GCT holds the world record for most number of platforms in a train station.

 Tens of millions of commuters and sightseers pass through Grand Central every year.
 But most of them don’t know about a never-discussed, ultra-exclusive feature on the 4th floor: the Vanderbilt Tennis Club.

 A Brief Timeline

 The tennis courts inside Grand Central have not always been tennis courts.
 Over the years, it has seen a variety of occupants: